 The Tea Room

-The hot chocolate and toasted tea cakes are a welcome addition to the teas and coffees on offer.
-Already a success, the tea room with its offerings of hot and cold drinks and delicious home-baked cakes and a lunchtime menu of toasties, soup and sanwiches, is a welcome meeting place for those who have time to sit and watch village life from the window overlooking the green, or just to take time out from a walk or cycle along the South Tyne Valley.
+Already a success, the Tea Room with its offerings of coffees, teas and cold drinks, delicious home-baked cakes and a lunchtime menu of toasties, soup and sanwiches, is a welcome meeting place for those who have time to sit and watch village life from the window overlooking the green, or just to take time out from a walk or cycle along the South Tyne Valley.
 This is one of the many things that makes village life so attractive and is set to become a central part of the community.
 Come down and enjoy that cappuchino al fresco.
 All the coffee and tea sold in the tea shop are Fair Trade.